kubevirt/user-guide/docs/operations/unresponsive_nodes.md

       [...]

-In case there is a communication issue or the host goes down, `virt-handler` can’t update its labels and annotations any-more.
+In case there is a communication issue or the host goes down, `virt-handler` can't update its labels and annotations any-more.
 Once the last `kubevirt.io/heartbeat` timestamp is older than five minutes, the KubeVirt node-controller kicks in and sets the `kubevirt.io/schedulable` label to `false`.
 As a consequence no more